KazukiOnodera/Instacart/README.md

 ## Requirements
 Around 300 GB RAM needed(sorry).
 But I confirmed we can get 0.4073 on private LB with only around 60 GB RAM.
+Also if you don't have enough memory and want to get high score, try continuous training using xgb_model of xgb.train.

 Python packages:
 - numpy==1.12.1